min2ha/ukwa-site/content/target/131679/index.en.md

   "subject": "Energy"
 }

-# Engineering and Physical Sciences Research Council (EPSRC), The

 <p>The Engineering and Physical Sciences Research Council (EPSRC) is the UK's main agency for funding research in engineering and the physical sciences.
 EPSRC invests around £800 million a year in research and postgraduate training, to help the nation handle the next generation of technological change.</p>